 You are responsible for attending lectures, taking notes, and reviewing your notes after each class.
 If you miss class, you are responsible for obtaining notes from another student.
 Evaluations will be based on two exams and six assignments.
 Each exam will be worth 20% of your grade.
 Exams will be monitored and any student caught cheating will receive a failing grade.
 Each assignment will be worth 10% of your grade.
-Collaboration with your peers on assignments is permitted and encouraged.
-However, each student must turn in their own copy (including their own code and results, when required).
+Discussing the assignment with your peers is permitted and encouraged.
+However, each student must complete and turn in the assignment on their own.

 Assignments will be due in class (in hard copy form) on the date specified on the assignment.
-A 20% grade penalty will apply to assignments not turned in before the following Monday.
+A 20% grade penalty will apply to assignments not turned in by the following Monday.
 Assignments will not be accepted by email.